Provider claims and safety checks

 Do not treat a page as a price comparison unless public pricing and UK supply are both visible.
 Use the price watch guide for how to treat GLP-1 tablet price claims.

 Provider pages can change.
-Last-updated wording or a clear status date makes the information easier to interpret.
+A last-updated note or a clear status date makes the information easier to interpret.

 Compare against other sources

-Use official sources, provider pages and Tablet Compare’s provider-readiness table before treating a claim as meaningful.
+Use official sources, provider pages and the public provider information table before treating a claim as meaningful.

 Safety warning